yangju2011/udacity-artificial-intelligence-nanodegree/README.md

 - Project 1: Solve a Sudoku with AI
 - Project 2: Build a Game-Playing Agent
-- Project 3: Implement a Planning Search
+- Project 3: Pacman
-- Project 4: Build a Sign Language Recognizer
+- Project 4: Simulated_Annealing

 Courses:
 1. Foundations of AI